 Being one of six siblings, and having a single mother who had no time to be a soccer mom, Edmond Gagnon had to leave sports behind and work for a living.
 He joined the Windsor Police Force one month before his nineteenth birthday.
 His only reading and writing was done in the form of studying law and police procedures, and writing exams.

 Edmond Gagnon’s policing career spanned over thirty-one years.
 He walked a beat and worked in uniform patrol cars.
 Moving into plain clothes, he worked in narcotics, morality, property crimes, and special projects.
-After being promoted to sergeant and detective, Edmond spent more time in the same areas.
-In his last years on the job he worked as a fraud and arson detective.
+After being promoted to sergeant and then detective, Edmond spent more time in the same units as a supervisor.
+In his last years on the job he worked as a fraud and arson investigator.

 Travelling Around the World

-Upon retiring, Edmond Gagnon took to travelling around North America on his Harley Davidson, and flying to exotic destinations like Southeast Asia, South America, Mexico, and Belize.
+Upon retiring, Edmond Gagnon took to travelling around North America on his Harley Davidson, and visiting exotic destinations like Southeast Asia, South America, Mexico, and Belize.
 While travelling, he sent back email snippets of his adventures to friends and family (before Facebook).

 For Edmond, physically writing a book is the easy part of the whole process.
 It’s what follows that is even more difficult and time-consuming.
 Editing is the first hurdle.
 Asking friends or test-readers to check your work can be a good place to start, but if you want a professional product you need to hire an editor.
 They cost money.
 So does any artwork for front and back covers.